alexnitta/faunauth/README.md

                 });

                 // Now you have access to the decoded data and can use it to hit your API endpoint
-                // which invokes the `resetPassword` function exposed by faunauth.
+                // which invokes the `setPassword` function exposed by faunauth.
             }
         }
     }, [data]);